 Other Support Groups

-Alzheimer Support Groups - for Alzheimer disease and other forms of Dementia.
+Alzheimer Support Groups - for Alzheimer's disease and other forms of dementia.

 Craig's Cause Pancreatic Cancer Society - this support group is open to anyone who has been diagnosed with any form of cancer, and their family/friends.
 Each meeting includes a guest speaker with expertise in dealing with pancreatic or other cancers.

-Eating Disorder Support Group - This monthly support meeting in New Minas is for the carergivers, friends, and families of those with an eating disorder.
+Eating Disorder Support Group - This virtual support group is for the caregivers, friends, and families of those with an eating disorder.
 It occurs on the second Thursday of every month.

 Multiple Sclerosis Society Self-Help Group - connecting families living with MS in Atlantic Canada via teleconference.

 Nova Scotia Pain Self-Management holds support groups in Annapolis Valley.
 Topics are related to health and wellness and pain self-management.
 Contact the People in Pain Network (PIPN) via email: email@example.com for more information or to register.

 For caregivers of loved ones living with mental illness - This group meets the first Wednesday of the month at 6:30 pm.
 Location: Evangeline Club, 130 Commercial St. Berwick, NS B0P 1E0.
 Contact: Carl Cann 902.681.2448 or firstname.lastname@example.org

 Ostomy Canada Society - has 5 chapters throughout Nova Scotia that provide support and information for persons who have had or may have ostomy surgery, their families, partners, caregivers, and friends.

 Parents Supporting Parents Society, Truro - offers a monthly support group for parents with children who have special needs, in addition to many other services.